 SSH.COM is one of the most trusted brands in cyber security.
 We help enterprises and agencies solve the security challenges of digital transformation with innovative access management solutions.

 This page explains SSH tunneling (also called SSH port forwarding), how it can be used to get into an internal corporate network from the Internet, and how to prevent SSH tunnels at a firewall.
 SSH tunneling is a powerful tool, but it can also be abused.
 Controlling tunneling is particularly important when moving services to Amazon AWS or other cloud computing services.

 SSH tunneling is a method of transporting arbitrary networking data over an encrypted SSH connection.
 It can be used to add encryption to legacy applications.
 It can also be used to implement VPNs (Virtual Private Networks) and access intranet services across firewalls.

-SSH (or Secure Shell) is a standard for secure remote logins and file transfers over untrusted networks.
+SSH is a standard for secure remote logins and file transfers over untrusted networks.
 It also provides a way to secure the data traffic of any given application using port forwarding, basically tunneling any TCP/IP port over SSH.
 This means that the application data traffic is directed to flow inside an encrypted SSH connection so that it cannot be eavesdropped or intercepted while it is in transit.
 SSH tunneling enables adding network security to legacy applications that do not natively support encryption.

 The figure presents a simplified overview of SSH tunneling.
 The secure connection over the untrusted network is established between an SSH client and an SSH server.
 This SSH connection is encrypted, protects confidentiality and integrity, and authenticates communicating parties.